kostadinoff/Navigating-Gene-Therapy-Access--The-case-of-Bulgaria-in-the-context-of-EU-Regulatory-Landscape/README.md

 ### `ema_list.xlsx`

 This Excel file, `ema_list.xlsx`, encompasses a list of all Advanced Therapy Medicinal Products (ATMP) approved by the European Medicines Agency (EMA) as of April 1, 2023.
+The list is based on the [EMA's list of ATMPs](https://www.ema.europa.eu/en/human-regulatory/overview/advanced-therapy-medicinal-products-overview) and the [EMA's list of orphan medicines](https://www.ema.europa.eu/en/human-regulatory/overview/orphan-designation-overview).
+The file contains the following columns:

+- `name` - the name of the ATMP
+- `type` - the type of the ATMP (gene therapy, somatic cell therapy, tissue-engineered product)
+- `orphan` - whether the ATMP has an orphan designation (yes, no)
+- `prime` - whether the ATMP has a PRIME designation (yes, no)
+- `comments` - whether the ATMP had been withdrawn (with date of withdrawal)
+- `date` - the date of the ATMP's approval

 ### `literature_review_references.bib`